SteveJustin1963/tec-CORE-MEMORY/README.md

 ```
-A hacker of the ancient creed did groan,
+** A hacker of the ancient creed did groan,
-so he made memoria volatilis from ferrite beads.
+On ferrite memoria volatilis alone,
-It soothed his old computatrum,
+With beads of iron, sharply honed,
-with new memory crafted and sharply honed,
+He soothed his old computatrum’s tone—
-A trick the ancients now decree!
+A craft the ancients’ lore has sown! **

 ```